 WRITER AND EDITOR

 I've always been a writer.
-When I was young, it was stories, usually with myself as the protagonist.
-Later, it was essays—I won the university medal in French for my honours thesis (both the paper and my French abilities are, sadly, lost to time).
-In my late twenties, I maintained a blog for three years and had more readers than I expected (not a lot, but more than just my friends).
+When I was young, it was stories, usually with myself as the long-suffering and much-maligned protagonist.
+Later, it was essays, which I (some would say freakishly) entirely enjoyed.
+In my late twenties, I maintained a blog for three years and had more readers than I expected (it wasn't a viral success or anything, but it was read by more than just my friends, and that's not nothing).
 Now I'm writing a novel as well as short stories, personal essays, and blog posts.
 The feeling when writing comes out just right is like nothing else.

 Right now, in addition to obnoxiously proofreading menu items, my interests include K-pop, dancing, Doctor Who, learning Korean for fun, and other general nerdiness.
 And does swearing count as a hobby?
 I do it so much that I feel like it should...
 (I don't swear at people...I just, you know, swear.
 A lot)